Configure Spinnaker on AWS for Disaster Recovery

-- The passive Spinnaker will have the same permissions as the active Spinnaker
+- The passive instance will have the same permissions as the active instance

-- The active Spinnaker is configured to use AWS Aurora and S3 for persistent storage
+- The active instance is configured to use AWS Aurora and S3 for persistent storage

-- Your Secret engine/store has been configured for Disaster Recovery (DR)
+- Your Secret engine/store has been configured for disaster recovery

-- All other services integrated with Spinnaker, such as your Continuous Integration (CI) system, is configured for DR
+- All other services integrated with Spinnaker, such as your Continuous Integration (CI) system, are configured for disaster recovery

 - Is not reachable by its known endpoints while passive (external and internal)